Search for Important Questions

 1. What does the term Criminology derive from?

-3. What is the nature of white collar crimes?
+1. What is the origin of criminology?

-3. Who should familiarize themselves with principles of criminology?
+2. Who should familiarize themselves with principles of criminology?

-2. Define Criminology and discuss its scope.
+1. Define Criminology and discuss its scope.

-3. Discuss the importance of Criminology.
+3. Explain the nature of Criminology.

 1. What is the Clinical School of Criminology?